BuildWithData/Code-From-Videos/mylyrics/ReadMe.md

 ---

-Mylyrics project is a command line app to scrape song lyrics from the internet
+This project teaches you how to build a command line app to scrape song lyrics from the internet, by the end of this series you will be able to run it like this:

+    mylyrics --artist beatles --song yesterday

 Video playlist available [here](TODO)